PriyankaChoudhary9877/meridian-cyber/README.md

 ## Overview

-Meridian Cyber is a production-ready marketing website for an enterprise cybersecurity advisory firm — built as an original redesign concept inspired by platforms like [d360secure.com](https://d360secure.com).
-Rather than replicating any existing site, this project establishes a completely independent brand identity, layout system, and content voice.
+Meridian Cyber is a modern enterprise cybersecurity website built using React, TypeScript, and Vite.
+The project was created as an original redesign concept inspired by enterprise cybersecurity platforms such as D360 Secure while maintaining its own branding, layout, and content.

-The design draws from editorial and premium software aesthetics — Space Grotesk and Inter for typography, generous whitespace, and scroll-driven animations — built to feel handcrafted rather than templated.
-Every section, copy line, and component was written from scratch.
+The website focuses on modern UI/UX, responsive layouts, reusable React components, smooth animations, and clean frontend architecture.
+It demonstrates how a professional cybersecurity company's online presence can be built using current frontend technologies.

 ---